kurron/docker-ansible-java/README.md

 #Overview
-This project is a simple Docker image that provides the [Oracle JDK](http://www.oracle.com/technetwork/java/index.html).
+This project is a simple Docker image that combines the [Oracle JDK](http://www.oracle.com/technetwork/java/index.html) with the [Ansible](http://www.ansible.com/) provisioning tool.
+This combination is useful in CI pipelines where you build a JVM project and deploy it to some infrastructure for integration testing.

 #Prerequisites
 * a working [Docker](http://docker.io) engine